robin-raymond/zax.io/faq.md

 ### Isn't Zax just syntax sugar?

 That could be said for every language.
 Isn't C just syntax sugar for assembly?
 Isn't C++ syntax sugar for C (plus a few features)?
 Zax attempts to marry some of the best concepts from multiple languages.
-Zax is not aiming to be the most powerful language but it does aim to be a pleasing language to work within.
+Zax is not aiming to be the most powerful language but it does aim to be a pleasing language to work within for a compile time language.

+### Are virtual functions supported?

+No. However, types can contain pointers to functions.
+Function pointers can be replaced with new code easily.
+Functions can be overridden in containment.
+Functions can be replaced at runtime.
+Values can even be captured during function replacement.

+With existing languages, typically virtual-tables are generated as a pointer to a lookup-table containing an array of pointers to functions.
+This lookup process is expensive during runtime for repeated calling.
+The pseudo logic to execute a virtual table function is `((*(type.virtualTablePtr))[n])->function()`.
+This methodology involves a lot of indirection at the savings of being able to combine the lookup table for all instances of the same class/struct into the same table.

+In Zax, the pseudo logic for calling replaceable function is `(type.func)->function()` for functions that can be overridden.
+The trade off is that more memory is used per instance of a type for each overridden function at the benefit of less calling overhead and less indirection and greater override flexibility.
+Pus, an entire meta-type system exists allowing strongly typed functions without the need of function overrides.

+Virtual function have even more unseen overhead than the additional CPU lookup instructions.
+Lookups can be made even more expensive by virtue of data non-locality and CPU cache misses.
+By accessing a pointer to a table somewhere else in memory a CPU cache miss can happen which would be less likely if the pointer was directly inside the structure.

 ### Shouldn't concurrency features just be a library?